NeelHaval/nand2tetris/Fundamentals/Project1Folder/_Project1Overview.md

 In project 1, we implement a series of logic gates which are necessary for building the next component of the computer.
 A significant component this includes is the `ALU`, or arithmetic logic unit.

 Implementation of these logic gates begins from the most basic gates: Not, And, Or, Xor, Mux and DMux.
 From this we can then desgin the repective `multi - bit` and/or `multi - way` counter parts.
+These are all fundamentally designed using a Nand gate - a primitve gate given to us in this case.

 To implement these logic gates, we use a HDL, or hardware description language for short.
 Crucially, HDL is not a programming language.
 It describes:
 <br>